HottScall/TDLMVC/LEARNING.md

 Now add a commit private method to update the value of the localStorage as well as the model's state.
 See lines 6-8.

 And after every Todo function (add, edit, delete and toggle) you call this private method.

+<h3 align="centre">Adding live editing functionality</h3>

+The last piece of the puzzle!
+We want to make editing a synch, so a user can simply click on the text box where a todo exists and change it manually.

+Editing in generally trickier than adding or deleting, you want to make it so that it doesn't require a button or replace the span with an input.
+You also don't want to call _editTodo_ every time a user types a letter otherwise it will re-render the whole todo list UI.

+So we'll make a method on the view which updates a temporary state variable with the new editing value and another than then calls the handleEditTodo method which will in turn update the model.
+An input event is what gets fired when you type a contenteditable element and focusout fires when you leave a contenteditable element.

+See lines 88-89, 92-96 & 202-211.

+FIN.